There’s a lot of large companies in the United States alone. Over 20,000 employ 500+ employees, per the US Census Bureau’s latest available data.

 Alphabet’s site has basically nothing on it, so that’s really an outlier.
 Amazon’s a known commodity, so I won’t focus much on them, either.

 AmerisourceBergen had a pleasant design that hits many best practices for functionality, as well.
-There were still plenty of items to be found, so it wasn’t barebones by any stretch – but it shined above most of the others here.
+There were still plenty of items to be found, so it wasn’t barebones by any stretch – but it shined above most of the others here and is worth you clicking over.

 Broken down by industry:

-It’s perhaps not surprising that pharmaceuticals are slow – after all, these sites don’t really strike as primary gateways to major breakthroughs.
+It’s perhaps not surprising that pharmaceuticals are slow – after all, these sites don’t really strike as primary gateways to major breakthroughs that’ll make their money, do they?

 However, the insurance sector – which comprised 17% of the sites tested, easily the largest segment – surprised as being so slow.
 Half of the sites were greater than 4 seconds, with some not-insignificant disparities between direct competitors (Fast: Nationwide.
 Slow: Liberty Mutual)

 In a market of billions, every little advantage adds up.
-And there’s opportunity on mobile.
+And there’s opportunity on mobile to please customers more than competitors.

 There is a trend of mobile lagging behind desktop